Tumiz/py3d/index.md

 ## Welcome to Scenario

-The project of Scenario is started for providing an user-friendly scenario editor for agent simulation.
+**Scenario** is started for providing an user-friendly scenario editor for agent simulation.

-**Scenario** is a python library that helps to build simple environments for simulation of agents.
+It is actually a python library that you can build a 3D world, create and control agents in a terminal, watch the agents and the environment in a web page.

 # Features
 ☑ Jupyter support\